iperzic/template-renderer/README.md

 ## What I would do differently

 If I were to start this project again, I would probably not start it with TypeScript, unless there is something like tRPC provided so that server response types are available on client for easier development.
+There could even be another API layer between server endpoint and client, which could provide such functionality.
+[NextJS API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) could come in handy here.

 Other than that, I would make components that represent server component (hero banner and category lister) less generic.
 Right now, they just accept unmodified server data.
 Instead, I would make each have their own dedicated set of props of only required data.